 “It may seem like a small thing, but there are hundreds of these little things that visually impaired people like myself have to spend time checking and rechecking each day,” continues Latif.
 “If you want to be independent, if you want to be confident, you don’t want to be asking your brother, your mother, your sister, your husband, your children ‘What bottle is this?’ especially in such a private location as a shower.”

-Using Braille may seem like a solution here, but Latif recognised that a very limited number of people who are blind or visually impaired are Braille users.
+Using Braille may seem like a solution here, but Latif recognized that a very limited number of people who are blind or visually impaired are Braille users.

 By choosing a simple, more universal approach to differentiate the bottles, P&G hopes to make the bottle more accessible, not just to those with a visual impairment, but for anyone who may struggle to tell the products apart during use.